Find connections in your community!

 Interested in attending Oneonta Day Habilitation?

-- Enjoy the energy and atmosphere of a college campus
+• Experience the energy of a college campus

-- Engage with SUNY Oneonta students through part-time support roles, collaborative internships, and shared activities
+• Connect with SUNY Oneonta students through roles, internships, and shared activities

-- Explore personal growth in a setting that encourages choice, belonging, and development
+• Grow in a supportive environment that encourages choice, belonging, and development